ITALYHEAVEN.CO.UK: ITALY TOURISM & TRAVEL GUIDE

 In the dusty piazza stands one of the most impressive and interesting churches in the Venice area, the Basilica of Santa Maria Assunta.
 Founded in the seventh century, today's cathedral mostly dates to an eleventh-century reconstruction.
 A section of the earlier mosaic floor can be viewed through a glass panel.
 On the walls and apse are some fantastic mosaics which would make the trip worthwhile on their own: a lovely Madonna and Child on a gold background, and a scary depiction of the Last Judgement with details such as serpents crawling through skulls.

 The Church of Santa Fosca, next door, is very different but also lovely.
-The small church, which also dates to the eleventh century, is built to a Greek-cross plan and fronted by a later portico.
+This small church, which also dates to the eleventh century, is built to a Greek-cross plan and fronted by a later portico.

 The campanile (belltower) of the basilica is a steep climb up sloping ramps, but the view over the island and lagoon is worth the effort, even if your legs ache afterwards.
 The museum over the square is also worth visiting; it has a small collection of archaeological finds and historical items from the cathedral, the lagoon and the surrounding area.

-Each individual attraction costs €3 at the time of writing.
-You can buy a combined ticket for the museum, basilica and campanile for €8.
-Those with a fear of heights can pay for the museum and basilica for €5.50.
+Each individual attraction has a small admission fee at the time of writing.
+You can also buy a combined ticket for the museum, basilica and campanile.
+Those who are nervous of heights can pay for a combined museum and basilica ticket.
 The museum is open 10am-5pm (November-February), 10:30am-5:30pm (March-October), and is closed Mondays and public holidays.
 The churches and belltower have roughly the same opening hours: arriving any day between 10:30am and 4pm should find them all open.
+Check the latest times online before you travel.

 One of the lagoon's most renowned restaurants, the pricey Locanda Cipriani, is in Torcello, where the main canal meets the piazza.
 If you are prepared to brave the mosquitoes, there are also a couple of cheaper restaurants where you can eat outdoors on Torcello; otherwise hop on the boat back to Burano where there is a bigger choice of restaurants and picnic spots.